hdShang/arxiv-daily/docs/cs-AI/2025-09-26/papers/250922613v1-benefits-and-pitfalls-of-reinforcement-learning-for-language-model-p.md

 ---
 layout: default
-title: Benefits and Pitfalls of Reinforcement Learning for Language Model Planning: A Theoretical Perspective
+title: "Benefits and Pitfalls of Reinforcement Learning for Language Model Planning: A Theoretical Perspective"
 ---

 # Benefits and Pitfalls of Reinforcement Learning for Language Model Planning: A Theoretical Perspective